 This trope is almost always present in a Badass and Child Duo.

-Compare to Big Brother Instinct and Family Man.
+Compare to Big Brother Instinct, Family Man, and Extremely Protective Child.
 If this trope is a Klingon Promotion to parent, the promoted will also be a Self-Made Orphan.
 Contrast with Disappointing Older Sibling when the first born proves to be too immature, irresponsible, or ineffectual to be a parental substitute.
 Playing House is when it's just a game kids play.

 - In Batman's absence, Dick Grayson is forced to take both his mantle and responsibility for the Bat-Family, specifically his little adoptive brother Damian.
 And since Damian and Bruce clash like crazy, Dick was in this position even after Bruce got back (at least until the reboot).